ashwinvaswani/tfjs-image-classification/README.md

-# tfjs-image-classification
+# Tfjs image classification

-A simple application made with tensorflow.js to upload images and classify them.
+1. Upload and classify images in browser using TensorFlow.js

+* **Tools used**: Keras, TensorFlow.js, Javascript, HTML